 All children that have received their first Holy Communion and are in the 4th grade and older, including teens and adults, along with Fathers of servers, are encouraged to join in this important service and function at Mass.
 To get more information and to learn about serving at the Mass, contact Todd Brinker (260-637-3639, Paul Mills (260-691-2931), or Ed Muehlfeld (260-691-3435).

-Music Any parishioner is welcomed to cantor at Mass or to play the musical instruments in companion to the music at Mass.
-For the music and for practices contact Steve Palmer (260-438-8710).
+Any parishioner is welcomed to cantor at Mass or to play the musical instruments in companion to the music at Mass.
+If interested, please contact Father Drew.

 Must be fully initiated and live their faith seriously.
 A lector must have good skills in proclamation, complete training and formation in this ministry and be approved by the pastor.
 To become a proclaimer of the readings at Sunday Masses, contact Deb Humphries for the time of practices, scheduling of training and the eventual installation to minister.
 (260-693-9609).